jdreaver/rust-os/README.md

 ## TODO

-- `TransmuteView` stuff:
-  - Consider renaming `TransmuteView`, especially if we have the infallible version.
-  - Plug into block descriptors array, inode arrays, and directory
 - Memory management
   - Split up `memory.rs` into `physical`, `heap`, and `paging`
   - Replace `x86_64` crate page table management with our own